Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Attack Workflow in Mobile LLM Agents

-$\bullet$~\textit{{Content-driven manipulation.}} Adversaries embed malicious instructions in content that the agent must process, such as messages, emails, or app notifications.
-When the agent interprets these inputs, it may be induced to leak sensitive information or to perform actions outside the user’s request.
-Our case study on OTP harvesting (\S~\ref{subsec:Clipboard}) demonstrates this risk.
+$\bullet$~\textit{Content-driven manipulation.} The adversary embeds malicious instructions in content that the agent is likely to process during a benign task, such as advertisements, messages, emails, or notifications.
+The agent may then be induced to click fraudulent content, visit attacker-controlled pages, enter sensitive information, or disclose private data.
+Our OTP harvesting case study (\S~\ref{subsec:Clipboard}) demonstrates this risk.

-$\bullet$~\textit{{Cross-application pivoting.}} Adversaries exploit the agent’s ability to traverse apps to chain actions across different apps.
-By embedding prompts that redirect workflows, attackers can force the agent to switch contexts and exfiltrate sensitive data from apps unrelated to the user’s task.
-Our case study on contact harvesting (\S~\ref{subsec:Cross-App}) illustrates this form of attack.
+$\bullet$~\textit{Cross-application pivoting.} The adversary exploits the agent's ability to traverse applications and chain actions across app boundaries.
+A payload first encountered in one context can redirect the agent to another app or system interface, where the agent may collect or transmit information unrelated to the user's original task.
+Our contact harvesting case study (\S~\ref{subsec:Cross-App}) illustrates this form of attack.

-$\bullet$~\textit{{Malicious software distribution.}} Adversaries trick the agent into installing new applications, either from official marketplaces or untrusted sources.
-Once installed, these applications can persistently request sensitive permissions, escalate privileges, or establish remote control channels.
-Our case studies on malicious app deployment (\S~\ref{subsec:Malicious App}) and malware deployment (\S~\ref{subsec:Malware}) demonstrate how agents can bypass safeguards and enable long-term compromise.
+$\bullet$~\textit{Malicious software distribution.} The adversary tricks the agent into downloading, installing, or launching untrusted software from a marketplace, a web page, or an external file source.
+Our malicious app deployment (\S~\ref{subsec:Malicious App}) and malware deployment (\S~\ref{subsec:Malware}) case studies show how mobile agents can be induced to navigate OS warnings and complete multi-step installation workflows.

-These vectors highlight that the risks are not limited to a single class of adversary input but span routine user interactions, system-level notifications, and the broader mobile app ecosystem.
-They illustrate how LLM-based agents, when operating without strong isolation and verification, may act as unwitting enablers of attacks that are difficult to execute through traditional means.